MIDFIELDR/midfieldr/docs/reference/undergrad_focus.md

-# Identify terms after the first completion term
+# Identify undergraduate terms

-For each student's term in a data frame, determine its relationship to the student's first degree term (pre-degree, first-degree, or post-first-degree) and add columns that support the findings.
-Post-first-baccalaureate terms are typically excluded from the `term, course,` and `degree` data tables.
+Categorize terms as “undergrad” for terms before a student's first degree or “post-bacc” (post-baccalaureate) for terms after the first degree and add columns that support the findings.
+Post-baccalaureate terms are typically excluded from the `term, course,` and `degree` data tables.

 ## Usage